Deutschlandlied: Geographical

 Contemporary German conceptions of the "German language", political frameworks and the text's geographic references (bold blue):

 The first stanza, which is no longer part of the national anthem and is not sung on official occasions, names three rivers and one strait – the Meuse (Maas in German), Adige (Etsch) and Neman (Memel) Rivers and the Little Belt strait.
 The song was written before German unification, and there was no intention to delineate borders of Germany as a nation-state.
 Nevertheless, these geographical references have been variously criticised as irredentist or misleading.
 Today, no part of any of these four natural boundaries lies in Germany.
 The Meuse and the Adige were parts of the German Confederation when the song was composed, and were no longer part of the German Empire as of 1871; the Little Belt strait and the Neman became German boundaries later (the Belt until 1920, and the Neman between 1920 and 1939).

 None of these natural boundaries formed a distinct ethnic border.
 The Duchy of Schleswig (to which the Belt refers) was inhabited by both Germans and Danes, with the Danes forming a clear majority near the strait.
 Around the Adige there was a mix of German, Venetian and Gallo-Italian speakers, and the area around the Neman was not homogeneously German, but also accommodated Prussian Lithuanians.
-If taken as referencing the Duchy of Limburg, nominally part of the German Confederation for 28 years due to the political consequences of the Belgian Revolution then the Meuse was ethnically Dutch, with few Germans.
+If the Meuse is taken as referencing the Duchy of Limburg, nominally part of the German Confederation for 28 years due to the political consequences of the Belgian Revolution, then German was only spoken there as a foreign language.

 Nevertheless, such nationalistic rhetoric was relatively common in 19th-century public discourse.
 For example, Georg Herwegh in his poem "The German Fleet" (1841) gives the Germans as the people "between the Po and the Sound," and in 1832 Philipp Jakob Siebenpfeiffer, a noted journalist, declared at the Hambach Festival that he considered all "between the Alps and the North Sea" to be Deutschtum, or the ethnic and spiritual German community.